 This association of celebrity with the brand inspires many buyers who follow the celebrity to buy the same brand and make them feel psychologically associated with the celebrity.

 Very few companies have opted for this route since to declare a market leader you would require your brand to be the best and unique in the market.
 Many companies start with this positioning but as competition increases, they fall out and the strategy needs to be revamped.
 The best examples of long-term leadership-based positioning are done by Facebook.
 In the segment of social media, Facebook is unique in terms of the services it provides and has the greatest number of users associated with it.

 Why there are other players like Instagram which is owned by Facebook, Twitter, Snapchat, none of the services overlaps in the category of services provided by Facebook wild Facebook, on the other hand, provides part of services that all of these provisions.
 With recent acquiring of Instagram and WhatsApp Facebook has become the unrivalled leader in the industry of social media.

 Examples of Brand Positioning strategy

 Once the Brand Positioning is in place, the tagline or the brand slogan is attached with the logo of the brand too that aptly conveys the attributes and unique selling proposition in a creative and strategic manner.

-Marketers concerned with effective brand position for their firm’s brands should seek to understand carefully the relevant dimensions along which their brands are able to be distinguishable and distinctive as a result of consumer evaluations of brands in the marketplace.
-Effective brand positioning is an important aim in a firm’s marketing strategy development and associated marketing mix management.
+Marketers concerned with an effective brand position for their firm’s brands should seek to understand carefully the relevant dimensions along which their brands are able to be distinguishable and distinctive as a result of consumer evaluations of brands in the marketplace.
+Effective brand position is an important aim in a firm’s marketing strategy development and associated marketing mix management.